skambuilds/PySpark-EMR-FraudDetection/README.md

 #### Destroy Infrastructure

-After the step execution has been completed we want to clean up all the AWS resources.
+After that the execution step has been completed we want to clean up all the AWS resources.
 This can be performed with the following command:

 	$ terraform destroy